Fredericcelerse/chemistry_softwares_compilation_instructions/Plumed/README.md

 ### Plumed compilation from scratch

-You can install the Plumed software following the instructions contained in the Plumed file.
+You can install the Plumed software following the instructions contained in the Compilation folder.

 ### Testing Plumed installation